 - Musical instruments like violins, cellos and clarinets

-- Important documents like birth certificates, medical, and financial records
+- Important documents, such as birth certificates, medical records, and financial forms

 - Family heirlooms

 - Artwork like oil, watercolor, and acrylic paintings

 - Medical supplies and equipment

 If you’ll only be storing sensitive items for a month or two, you may be able to get away with using a standard unit, but you’ll need to take precautions — especially if you’ll need college summer storage or be using your unit during the winter.